zenpa1/todo-app/README.md

 - Toggle themes (dark mode and light mode)

 # Plans
-- Dynamic scaling: Allow list items to scale in order to fit all user input
 - Update tasks: Allow users to rename tasks and change their position.
 - Mark tasks as completed: Add options for either a strikethrough or a checked checkbox when a task is completed.
 - Task filtering and categorization: Add buttons to filter tasks (e.g., all, completed, uncompleted) and allow users to filter by custom categories or tags.